notqmail/notqmail/THOUGHTS.md

 setup has qmailq with a small quota, qmails with a larger quota, so that qmail-send always has room to work.)

-Checkpointing: Yes, but not configurable---qmail always checkpoints.
+Checkpointing: Yes, but not configurable -- qmail always checkpoints.

 Error message configuration: Nope.